Last Updated on September 19, 2023

 About Dr. Rebecca Achen

-Rebecca M. Achen, Ph.D., is an assistant professor of sport management at the University of the Pacific.
+Rebecca M. Achen, Ph.D., is an assistant professor of sport management at the University of the Pacific in Northern California.
 She has extensive experience in sport marketing and sales and concentrates her research on relationship marketing and social media in professional sport.

 Dr. Achen, please tell me a bit about your academic journey into sports leadership and sports management.